Last checked: 5/8/2014

 - Alignment across the principles on how macroprudential information is shared and used.

 24 June 2014 - the BCBS published a consultation on its review of Pillar 3 disclosure requirements.
 The consultation paper sets out the findings of the first stage of the review by BCBS and sets out proposed revisions to the current disclosure requirements.
 The proposed revisions aim to enhance comparability across banks by ensuring greater consistency in the way they disclose information about risk exposures.
 The Basel Committee states that the revisions would not require banks to disclose additional information but to present the requirements in a “more detailed and prescriptive way”.
 The second phase will expand the scope of the review to include standards that are currently under development or being revised, together with additional disclosure requirements to further improve the comparability of banks’ risk profiles.
-The consultation period closes on 26 September 2014.
+The consultation period has been extended by two weeks and now closes on 10 October 2014.

 18 June 2014 - the Basel Committee on Banking Supervision published a consultative document Supervisory guidelines for identifying and dealing with weak banks.
 The Committee is updating its guidelines in light of the significant developments that have transpired in global financial markets and the global regulatory landscape since the financial crisis.
 Once final, the guidelines will supersede the 2002 Committee guidance on the topic.
 Key changes to the guidelines include: